ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-19-day19-dow-768-powell-micron-blows-out.md

 > **🇮🇱🇺🇸 JOINT STRIKE — Israel and US Strike South Pars Gas Field**
 >
-> In the most consequential energy infrastructure strike of the conflict, Israel and the United States jointly struck Iran's South Pars gas field — the world's largest natural gas reserve, shared with Qatar.
+> In the most consequential energy infrastructure strike of the conflict, Israel and the United States jointly struck Iran's South Pars gas field, the world's largest natural gas reserve, shared with Qatar.
 The facility supplies approximately 75% of Iran's domestic gas and is a major LNG export hub.
 Oil spiked to nearly $110 Brent on the news.
 Global LNG markets are already stressed following the Qatar force majeure.

 > **🇮🇷 IRAN — Publishes Gulf Energy Hit List**
 >